digitalhumanists/corpus-services/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+The (HZSK) Corpus Services were initially developed at the Hamburg Centre for Language Corpora (HZSK) as a quality control and publication framework for [EXMARaLDA](https://exmaralda.org/en/) corpora.
+Since then, most development work has been done within the [INEL](https://inel.corpora.uni-hamburg.de) project.
+A focus has been set on making the code adaptable to other use cases and data types.
-The Corpus Services project bundles functionality used for maintenance, curation, conversion, and visualization of corpus data in various projects.
+The Corpus Services project now bundles functionality used for maintenance, curation, conversion, and visualization of corpus data in various projects.

 <!-- GETTING STARTED -->
 ## Getting Started